cedalan/TurnipRadar/README.md

 ## TODO:
 - [ ] Add support for more than one subreddit
 - [ ] Add config file with user stuff: `DO_DAISY_MAE_CHECK`, `ONLY_SEND_NOTIFICATION_IF_REALLY_NEW` and etc.
+- [ ] Add possibility to automatically comment on new reddit posts.
 - [x] bug: posts are not appended if they are skipped, so they will be checked upon restart even if they were skipped.
 Solve by moving `is_post_recent-check` to `check_for_new_posts`
 - [ ] bug: If a post changes title notification is sent again